Aircloak/aircloak/air/docs/content/ops/configuration.md

 The `max_parallel_queries` field is optional and controls the maximum number of queries that the cloak will run simultaneously.
 The default value is 10.

-The `connection_keep_time` field is optional and controls the amount of time, in minutes, connections to the backend databases are kept after usage.
+The `connection_keep_time` field is optional and it determines how many minutes idle database connections are kept before they are closed.
 It needs to be an integer value between 1 and 86 400 (1 day).
 If not set, a default timeout value of 1 minute is used.

 ### Data source configuration